 Lindsay Curren is Editor-in-Chief of Transition Voice, the online magazine on peak oil.
 She also writes Lindsay's List, the women's conservation blog.
 She's the co-founder of Transition Staunton Augusta for which she leads a community garden.
 Lindsay is the mother of two daughters.

-Richard Heinberg is the author of ten books including 'The Party's Over' and 'The End of Growth'.
+Richard Heinberg is the author of thirteen books including 'The Party's Over', 'The End of Growth', and 'Snake Oil'.
 He is Senior Fellow-in-Residence of Post Carbon Institute and is widely regarded as one of the world’s foremost Peak Oil educators.

 Tom Whipple is one of the most highly respected analysts of peak oil issues in the United States.
 A retired 30-year CIA analyst who has been following the peak oil story since 1999, Tom is the editor of the daily Peak Oil News and the weekly Peak Oil Review, both published by the Association for the Study of Peak Oil-USA.